Nicotinic acid adenine dinucleotide phosphate: Ca2+ uptake

-Target channel (TPCs)
+Target channel (two pore channels or TPCs)

 Even from the early pioneering work in sea urchin egg, it was clear from the pharmacological profile that NAADP acted upon a different channel from the IP3 receptor and ryanodine receptor and this has recently been borne out by the molecular identification of the NAADP receptor as members of the TPC (two-pore channel) family.
 As structural intermediates between single domain TRP and four-domain voltage-dependent calcium channel, the TPCs form oligomers (possibly dimers) to form the functional Ca2+ channel.
 Appropriately, these channels reside on acidic organelles (including different classes of endosomes and lysosomes) likely due to the presence of endolysomal targeting sequences.

 The effect of genetic manipulation of TPC levels (i.e. over-expression, knock-down or knock-out) is consistent with TPCs being the NAADP-gated channel.
 Moreover, TPCs recapitulate many of the characteristics of NAADP-induced Ca2+ release i.e. they promote Ca2+ release from acidic stores, correlate with NAADP-binding sites, exhibit a bell-shaped NAADP concentration-response curve, sensitivity to the NAADP antagonist, Ned-19, and provide trigger Ca2+ that is subsequently amplified by ER Ca2+ channels.